skip to Main Content

 maintenance loan fund for EU students in uk

-If you are planning to start an undergraduate course in the UK, you may want to apply for a Maintenance Loan and get additional funding from Student Finance England.
+If you plan to start an undergraduate course in the UK, you may want to apply for a Maintenance Loan and get additional funding from Student Finance England.

 Click here, for more information about Student Finance and financial help for EU students.